collabora-gce/compute-image-tools/test-infra/README.md

 ## Prow job: daisy-e2e
-daisy-e2e invokes our latest Daisy binary against the `compute-image-tools-test` GCP project.
+daisy-e2e invokes our latest Daisy binary against the `main-nucleus-128012` GCP project.
 It runs the workflows matching `daisy_worklows/e2e_tests/*.wf.json`.
 Each matching workflow is run as a test case.